top of page

 EXPERIENCE

-A flexible, white-label interface (EVERHUB) tailored to each airline, delivering intuitive, engaging, and brand-aligned inflight entertainment
+A customizable, white-label interface tailored to each airline, delivering a seamless and intuitive entertainment experience aligned with different brands and passenger expectations.

 Design Execution

-I translated this strategy into scalable design solutions across all three layers of the product ecosystem.
+I translated this system into scalable design solutions by:

 -